-Any cumulative gain/loss recognized in OCI in respect of equity investment securities designated as at FVOCI is not recognized in profit or loss on derecognition of such securities.
+Any cumulative gain/loss recognized in OCI in respect of equity investment securities designated as at FVOCI is not recognized in the statement of income on derecognition of such securities.
 Any interest in transferred financial assets that qualify for derecognition that is created or retained by the Bank is recognized as a separate asset or liability.

-Financial liabilities
+• Financial liabilities